molinaro-karine/Planty/wp-content/plugins/wpforms-lite/readme.txt

 = Pre-built Form Templates =

-Building contact forms in WordPress can be time consuming.
+Building contact forms in WordPress can be time-consuming.
 Why?

 Because every other WordPress contact form builder plugin requires you to build your contact form from scratch.
 The truth is it's often not necessary to create a contact form completely from scratch unless you really want to.